Kansas State vs. Baylor NCAA Football Odds, Plays and Insights | November 20, 2021

 - Kansas State has played 10 games, with six wins against the spread.

-- The Wildcats have turned the ball over 12 times this season, four fewer than the Bears have forced (16).
+- The Wildcats have 12 giveaways this season, while the Bears have 16 takeaways .

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.